 When considering the different ways you or your loved ones can stay fit, there are two types of exercise to include in everyday life.
 Planned exercise is your more traditional workouts including classes at the gym or group activities outdoors, whereas incidental movement is the activities you might not realise are helping you stay active.
 From walking to the shops, to gardening and housework, these are ways you can stay more active day to day.

 Understandably, the ability of you or your loved one to complete these two kinds of exercises may decline as you require more in-home care, but every little bit helps.

-Top tips for simple exercise
+Top tips for simple exercise:

-Getting out and about doesn’t have to be a solo activity.
+- Make fitness social - Getting out and about doesn’t have to be a solo activity.
 Arrange a regular active catch-up with friends so you can stay social while you get your body moving.

-For those who want something that is more low intensity that challenges the body and the mind, Tai Chi is an activity combining deep breathing and slow, fluid movements to create a gentle form of exercise that can be done solo or in a group, inside or outside.
+- Try out Tai Chi - For those who want something that is more low intensity that challenges the body and the mind, Tai Chi is an activity combining deep breathing and slow, fluid movements to create a gentle form of exercise that can be done solo or in a group, inside or outside.

-Walking is the perfect way to incorporate movement into your everyday life.
+- Walk whenever you can - Walking is the perfect way to incorporate movement into your everyday life.
 Whether you park your care a block further away from the shops or ask friends to catch up with you while doing a gentle lap of your local park, walking is the best form of free exercise you can get.
 To keep things social, you may prefer to join an existing walking group to meet new friends.

-If you’ve never enjoyed the gym, or running has never been of interest, there’s no point in forcing yourself to do it in order to stay fit.
+- Find an activity you enjoy - If you’ve never enjoyed the gym, or running has never been of interest, there’s no point in forcing yourself to do it in order to stay fit.
 Find ways to stay active that appeal to you.
 Whether it’s a dance class where you can have a good laugh with friends or a low-impact water aerobics class where you get to soak in the fresh air as well, there’s something to suit everyone.